surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/Enter-PSSession.md

 The second command gets the PowerShell process and redirects the output to the `Process.txt` file.
 The command is submitted to the remote computer, and the file is saved on the remote computer.

-The third command uses the **Exit** keyword to end the interactive session and close the connection.
+The third command uses the `exit` keyword to end the interactive session and close the connection.
 The fourth command confirms that the Process.txt file is on the remote computer.
 A `Get-ChildItem` ("dir") command on the local computer can't find the file.